UK police arrest 7 people in connection with Lapsus$

 GitHub explains the cause behind the past week’s outages

-GitHub says recent service outages were caused by resource contention issues in their primary database cluster.
-Since last week, GitHub says that there were four service outages caused by these problems, on March 16th, March 17th, March 22nd, and March 23rd.
-Yesterday, GitHub explained that these outages were caused by “resource contention” issues with their primary MySQL cluster called ‘MySQL1.’
-Resource contention is when multiple processes/requests compete for the same resources, whether that be memory, CPU, or disk utilization, or even access to a database table.
-As requests pile up, the server ultimately reaches the maximum number of connections it is configured to handle, and simply rejects all further requests until there is room for more.
+GitHub says its recent service outages were caused by “resource contention issues in their primary database cluster.”
+Four service outages caused by these problems occurred on March 16th, March 17th, March 22nd, and March 23rd.
+The “resource contention” issues were with their primary MySQL cluster called ‘MySQL1.’
+Resource contention occurs when multiple processes/requests compete for the same resources, such as memory, CPU, or disk utilization, or access to a database table.
+When too many requests happen too quickly, the server rejects further requests until there is room for more.

 Thanks to our episode sponsor, Varonis